 How to Watch

-OL Reign kicks off against Portland tonight at 7:30 PM PT.
-The game will stream on Paramount+ for fans in the U.S. and Twitch for international viewers.
+OL Reign kicks off against Portland at 7:30 PM PT.
+The match will stream for free on CBS Sports Golazo and will air on FOX 13+ in Seattle.
+It will also be available on Paramount+ in the U.S., TSN+ in Canada, and the NWSL website for other international viewers.